Maximum likelihood estimation for spinal-structured trees: Algorithmic identification of the spine

 The following result makes possible to partially identify the spine. \begin{prop} Let $T$ be a spinal-structured tree observed until generation $h$ and $v$ an observed node of $T$. \begin{itemize} \item If $\mathcal{H}_o(T[v])+\mathcal{D}(v) < h$, then $v$ is normal. \item If $v$ is special, the children of $v$ are observed, and

 then $c$ is special. \end{itemize} \end{prop} \begin{proof} The proof relies on the fact that special nodes have an infinite number of descendants.
-First, if $v$ is such that $\mathcal{H}_o(T[v])+\mathcal{D}(v) < h$, it means that its subtree has extincted before generation $h$ and thus $v$ is normal.
+First, if $v$ is such that $\mathcal{H}_o(T[v])+\mathcal{D}(v) < h$, it means that its subtree has become extinct before generation $h$ and thus $v$ is normal.
 Second, if $v$ is special, exactly one of its children is special.
-All the subtrees rooted at the children of $v$ that extinct are composed of normal nodes.
-Consequently, if only one subtree among its children has not extincted before generation $h$, it is necessarily special. \end{proof}
+All the subtrees rooted at the children of $v$ that become extinct are composed of normal nodes.
+Consequently, if only one subtree among its children has not become extinct before generation $h$, it is necessarily special. \end{proof}

 It should be noticed that if an observed node is not covered by the two previous conditions, it can be either special or normal.
-Indeed, if the $c_k$'s are the children of a special node $v$ that do not extinct before generation $h$, only one of them is special, while the other ones are normal.
+Indeed, if the $c_k$'s are the children of a special node $v$ that do not become extinct before generation $h$, only one of them is special, while the other ones are normal.
 Actually, only the distribution of the subtrees rooted at the $c_k$'s can be used to differentiate them.
 An application of Proposition~\ref{prop:id:spine} is presented in Fig.\,\ref{fig:ex:spine}.

-If a node $v$ at depth $\mathcal{D}(v) = h-1$ has been identified as special, i.e., if $v$ is the only node with children at depth $h-1$, it means that the spine has been algorithmically reconstructed, and is formed by $v$ and all its ascendants.
+If a node $v$ at depth $\mathcal{D}(v) = h-1$ has been identified as special, i.e. if $v$ is the only node with children at depth $h-1$, it means that the spine has been algorithmically reconstructed, and is formed by $v$ and all its ascendants.
 Otherwise, if the type of two or more nodes at depth $h-1$ has not been identified, each of them is part of a possible spine.
 More formally, the set of possible spines $\mathfrak{S}_h$ is made of all the branches from the root to $v$ whenever $\mathcal{D}(v) = h-1$ and the type of $v$ has not been identified as normal.
 With this notation, if $\#\mathfrak{S}_h=1$, then the spine has been fully reconstructed.
 In all cases, $\bigcap_{\mathbf{s}\in\mathfrak{S}_h} \mathbf{s}$ is exactly the set of nodes identified as special, while the complement $\bigcup_{\mathbf{s}\in\mathfrak{S}_h}\mathbf{s}\setminus \bigcap_{\mathbf{s}\in\mathfrak{S}_h}\mathbf{s}$ is composed of all the nodes that can not been identified in an algorithmic way.